 Our new abbey church is open for self-guided tours starting from 2:30 until 5 p.m.
 Monday through Saturday.
 Church is closed for tours on Sundays.
 For guided tours or more information, please contact our Development Department at 530-839-9936 or email firstname.lastname@example.org.

 building for future generations of monks

 Our Master Site Plan includes a much-needed senior living center called the Infirmary, an administration building, a new novitiate / juniorate building, and the refurbishing of existing structures.
-Once the new abbey church is built, our Capital Campaign will begin to address these other areas.
+Our Capital Campaign will begin to address these necessary areas.

 We welcome persons who wish to share their talents and time to support our contemplative monastic mission for God at New Clairvaux.

 The mission of the Volunteer Program: to invite people to partner with the monks in collaborative effort by assisting the Abbey with specific services or tasks.
 By complementing each other’s gifts, it is hoped to provide a service experience that is mutually enriching and beneficial to volunteers and monks alike, and build a sense of shared community.

 Effective Date: To be Announced (all forms submissions are not currently processed - thanks for your patience!)

 - Learn about the monastic tradition and the Cistercian charism

 - Grounds keeping

 - Clerical work